j0shkramer/EwsProject/Notebooks/notebook-josh.md

 | TC32      |  No obvious difference        |     No obvious difference         |      No obvious difference            |     No obvious difference
 | TC71      |  No obvious difference        |     No obvious difference         |      No obvious difference            |     No obvious difference

+# Saturday, December 27th

+## Exploring CHLA9 v.
+CHLA10

+Created UpSet Plot between the two cell lines

+Having errors installing packages in R (computer broke sad)

+Editting Nextflow script to subset haplotagged reads for the region of the SUCLA2 and HIVE3P jersey

+Created new directory called HIVE3P_SUCLA2_Fusion that is located on Talapas.
+It is also on my local computer but it's too large to upload to GitHub.